Published in the June 2019 issue of WaterWorld Magazine

 “One of the main reasons Florida Aquastore won the original bid is they were able to retrofit their tank to bolt onto our original concrete slab,” says Brent Laudicina, Lead Operator of North County WRF.
 “We were impressed with their flexibility because they did exactly what we asked instead of saying they can only do it one way.”

 At six million gallons, Manatee County has the distinction of having the most storage provided by CST in the entire state of Florida.
-The County’s first storage tank measured 98’ x 19’ with a capacity of 1 million gallons, and is used for sludge storage.
-In 2013 it replaced two more welded tanks with two glass-fused-to-steel anks – also for sludge storage – and ordered three more in 2017 for storage of influent (raw sewage) as part of an upgrade of the facility.
+The County’s first storage tank measured 98’ x 19’ with a capacity of 1 million gallons and is used for sludge storage.
+In 2013 it replaced two more welded tanks with two glass-fused-to-steel tanks – also for sludge storage – and ordered three more in 2017 for storage of influent (raw sewage) as part of an upgrade of the facility.

 “The consulting engineer Kimley Horn came to us and asked for a tank configuration that provided three million gallons of storage,” says Peter Boccagna, Sales Manager at Florida Aquastore for the State of Florida.
 “A tank of that capacity typically has a wide diameter and they had a narrow footprint to work with, so it wouldn’t fit.
 After discussions with the engineers, they decided to put in three 1 million gallon equalization tanks in a tight alignment and the result was a perfect fit.”